elixirschool/elixirschool/lessons/en/testing/bypass.md

   We may even want to simulate different situations like unexpected server errors.
   Handling this in an efficient way doesn't come easy in Elixir without a little help.

-  In this lesson we're going to explore how [bypass](https://github.com/PSPDFKit-labs/bypass) can help us quickly and easily handle these requests in our tests.
+In this lesson we're going to explore how [bypass](https://github.com/PSPDFKit-labs/bypass) can help us quickly and easily handle these requests in our tests
   """
 }
 ---